Beyond Spectral Clustering: Probabilistic Cuts for Differentiable Graph Partitioning: Conclusion

-Use RatioCut ($s\equiv 1$) or Ncut ($s_i=d_i$).
-We define $k$ text-conditioned clusters: each text node $t_j$ indexes a cluster $\ell=j$, and the model learns soft assignments $\mP_{i\ell}$ of \emph{images} to text clusters (and symmetrically, soft assignments of texts to image clusters).
+Each text node $t_j$ defines a cluster $\ell{=}j$, and the model learns soft assignments $\mP_{i\ell}$ of images to text clusters (and symmetrically, texts to image clusters).
+A matched image--text pair $(x_i,t_j)$ with $y_i{=}j$ should have high $\mP_{ij}$; minimizing the bipartite cut reduces the cross-edge mass $\sum_{(i,j):y_i\ne j}\mW_{ij}^{xt}$, driving mismatched similarities down.

-There are two representation spaces (image, text).
-Use $d=2$ bins with representatives $\beta_x^\star$ and $\beta_t^\star$ chosen as in Sec.~\ref{sec:hetero-bins} to preserve the bound direction.
-The per-cluster envelope becomes the product of the two single-space envelopes (Hölder with $p_j=m/m_j$).

-As CLIP increases image–text alignment for matched pairs and decreases similarity for unmatched pairs, the cross-partition mass $\sum_{(i,j):\text{mismatch}} \mW_{ij}^{xt}$ decreases in the bipartite graph built from $\kappa$.

-With $\mW$ built from the same cross-modal similarity $\kappa$, two bins (image/text), and any $\rho\ge 0$, minimizers of $\sJ_\rho(\mP)=U(\mP)+\rho\,\Gamma_{\text{simple}}(\mP)$ (image$\to$text and text$\to$image handled symmetrically) select assignments that, for fixed encoders, improve cross-modal alignment and reduce mismatched cross-edges.
-Using a log transform turns the product across bins into a \emph{sum} across modalities, matching CLIP’s symmetric two-direction InfoNCE structure; in the limit of one text per class and one image per class (paired supervision), the minimizers coincide up to the order-preserving reparameterization of the soft labels $\mP$.
+Because the two modalities live in different representation spaces, we use $d=2$ H\"older bins with representatives $\beta_x^\star$, $\beta_t^\star$ (\Cref{sec:hetero-bins}).
+The per-cluster envelope then factorizes as a product of the image-side and text-side envelopes.
+Taking the $\log$ converts this product into a sum over the two directions, recovering CLIP’s symmetric image$\to$text and text$\to$image InfoNCE structure.
+In the paired-supervision limit (one text per class, one image per class), the minimizers coincide with those of CLIP up to the reparameterization $\mP=\softmax(\vz)$.

-\paragraph{Practical recipe.} Build the bipartite $\mW$ with the \emph{same} temperature and cosine similarity as CLIP; use $d=2$ bins (image/text) with left-endpoint representatives to keep the bound valid; then train with $\min_{\mP}\log U(\mP)+\rho\,\Gamma_{\text{simple}}(\mP)$; the log yields a sum over modalities (matching CLIP’s two-headed loss) while keeping minimizers unchanged.